raspberrypilearning/hows-your-day/en/step_1.md

 The program has three modes:
 + Start up screen
-+ Choosing / Setting your mood
++ Choosing / setting your mood
 + Singing along to the melody played based on your mood

 1. Press Logo to reset the program
 2. Watch the start up animation and instructions
 3. Use a gesture to choose your mood for the day
-4. Press the Button A to set your mood and start the response
+4. Press Button A to set your mood and start the response

 </div>
 <div>